Template Basics in Microsoft Word

 This should be a different folder

 than the User Templates folder even if on the same computer.
-For an example of
+It should

 templates designed for placement in Workgroup Folders look at any of the Sample